AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 # Wrapping it all up.

-The tutorial covers the basics on how to create your neural networks.
+The tutorial covers the basics on how to create your own neural networks.

 Further information relating to neural networks can be found in the API reference [here](../API/Models/NeuralNetwork.md).